weberBen/ktane-modules-tracking/Readme.md

 Tracking of the bomb modules in Keep Talking and Nobody Explodes (ktane) to create a dataset for training a neural network in modules identification

+## Demo video

+Please wait for the video to load

 <img src="assets/demo.gif" align="center" alt="demo" width="450" alt="loading demo video..."/>